jrfondren/forth-qsort-bench/README.md

 Another way to get generic code in Forth is to compile the code multiple times with the code's dependent words defined for it.
-This is more similar to a higher-order module in a language like OCaml, and an advantage of this technique for Forth is that it allows for better optimization of each version of QSORT
+This is more similar to a parameterized module in a language like OCaml, and an advantage of this technique for Forth is that it allows for better optimization of each version of QSORT